SNEHARAMTEKE/my_website_2/content/posts/Welcome-to-the-new-Tranquilpeak.md

 # - gravatar
 # - disqus
 # - google analytics
-# thumbnailImage: images/about_me.JPG
+thumbnailImage: images/Spiti.jpg
-# thumbnailImagePosition: top
+thumbnailImagePosition: top
 title: About Me
 ---

+Hello!
+I am Sneha Ramteke.
+I am from India.
+I moved to London in August 2022 to pursue Masters in Analytics and Management from London Business School.
 Tranquilpeak is a gorgeous responsive theme for Hugo blog framework.
 It has many features and integrated services to improve user experience.
 <!--more-->